nodefruit/fruit/README.md

 #### Connection

-To test the connection to the database, you need to pass options as arguments.
+To test connection to the database, you need to pass options as arguments.
 Those options are the information needed to get connected to the database.
-You need to check documentation of the adapter of your choice.
+You need to check documentation for the adapter of your choice.

 ```javascript
   fruit.connect(options)